In Loving Memory of Celia Cruz

 All artists have a catchphrase that they use to connect with their target audience.

-The catchphrase of Celia Cruz, was a shout of “¡Azúcar!” (meaning “Sugar!” in Spanish).
+The catchphrase of Celia Cruz, was a shout of “¡Azúcar!”
+(Spanish for “Sugar”).

 © 2025 www.inlovingmemoryofceliacruz.com All Rights Reserved.